ABOUT THE DUVERSITY

 The DuVersity is not identified with any religion, ideology, political view or scientific theory.
 It has developed its own specific tools for its research and educational programs.

 The DuVersity has historical roots in the Systematics method mainly developed by the philosopher John Bennett in the 60's and in the Dialogue process promulgated by the physicist David Bohm and the psychotherapist Patrick de Mare in the 80's.
 It has been applying its ideas to the design of new kinds of conferencing, as in the series held in Baltimore since 1997.
 In 1995 it developed a new system of structured conversation.
 In 1998 it initiated a new area of study, the study of arrangement or pattern.
 In 2000, it began its series of working group seminars, based on many years of investigation into transformative education.

-The DuVersity was formed as a non-profit organization in late 1998 and is now looking for members willing to support its work and aims.
+The DuVersity was formed as a non-profit organization in late 1998 and invites membership willing to support its work and aims.

 Members will receive a Newsletter three times a year and have privileged access to DuVersity data.
 Members will also receive support in initiating dialogue groups in their locales.